- Search The Registry

 David HoneyBoy Edwards

 *David "HoneyBoy" Edwards was born on this date in 1915.
-He was an African American blues musician.
+He was a Black blues musician.

 From in Shaw, Mississippi, Edwards was 14 years old when he left home to travel with bluesman Big Joe Williams, beginning the life as an itinerant musician that he led throughout the 1930s and 1940s.
 He also played with his friend, blues musician Robert Johnson.
 HoneyBoy was present on the night Johnson drank poisoned whiskey which killed him, and his story has become the definitive version of Johnson's demise.
 Edwards knew and played with many other leading bluesmen in the Mississippi Delta: Charley Patton, Tommy Johnson, and Johnny Shines.